-- 1) Mental health professional registered with professional organisation (country specific) - 2) Meet criteria for practitioner MBT therapist (or on country specific MBT register) and evidence of continued status. - 3) Show evidence of continuing education in MBT through attendance at 3 days of additional training - 4) Supervision: completed at least 6 supervised MBT-cases dating from period after having acquired MBT therapist registration (supervision individually or in group) - 5) Satisfactory report from recognised MBT supervisor
+1) Mental health professional registered with professional organisation (country specific)

+2) Meet criteria for practitioner MBT therapist (or on country specific MBT register) and evidence of continued status.

+3) Show evidence of continuing education in MBT through attendance at additional training/learning events annually.

+4) Supervision: evidence of treatment and completion of at least 6 MBT-individual cases with supervision from an accredited supervisor dating from period after having acquired MBT practitioner therapist registration (supervision individually or in group)

+5) Completed 2 x 18-month MBT groups as primary clinician following practitioner level with supervision individually or within group supervision.

+5) Supervision from a minimum of two recognised supervisors.

+6) Satisfactory report from two or more MBT supervisors

+7) Application to become a supervisor may be made by highly experienced clinicians (e.g. other therapy trained and a supervisor role in current job plan) after 2 years practitioner status (normally 3 years post-practitioner status - see page 63).